Trypanosomiasis, human African (sleeping sickness)

-Another form of trypanosomiasis occurs mainly in 21 Latin American countries.
+Another form of trypanosomiasis occurs mainly in Latin America.
 It is known as American trypanosomiasis or Chagas disease.
-The causal organism is a different species from those causing the African form of the disease.
+The causal organism is a different subgenus from those causing the African form of the disease.

 Animals can host the human pathogen parasites, especially T.b. rhodesiense, of which domestic and wild animals are an important reservoir.
 Animals can also be infected with T.b. gambiense and act as a reservoir to a lesser extent.
 However the precise epidemiological role of the animal reservoir in the gambiense form of the disease is not yet well known.